This document details the digital assets policy and mechanisms put into place for all issued AMPs.

 Craig acted as trustee for all initial AMP transactions, under a multi-sig solution during which he allocated them to different wallets.
 Craig continues to act as a trustee and evaluator for some of these wallets, as described below.

 Craig will oversee AMP use and ascertain that it is done according to the following bylaws:

-HyperSpace will only ever release and use AMPs as a means for acquiring more platform users, incentivizing participation, driving growth, and facilitating network effects.
+HyperSpace policy dictates that the company will only ever release and use AMPs as a means for acquiring more platform users, incentivizing participation, driving growth, and facilitating network effects.
 Distributed into specific wallets (detailed below), AMPs will be given out as part of referral programs, as rewards for skilled platform use, and as part of Creator and Curator Programs encouraging high-value users to migrate to the platform and use it as their main venue.

 AMP Wallet Distribution